On this page

 Precautions can be taken to reduce the number and intensity of attacks of white finger.
 These precautions include the following:

-Joint occupational health and safety committees should be aware of workplace hazards that cause Raynaud's phenomenon, and the precautions to prevent vibration and cold exposure.
+Be aware of workplace hazards that cause Raynaud's phenomenon, and take the precautions needed to prevent vibration and cold exposure.

-Although significant advances have been made in reducing tool vibration, preventative measures to reduce this hazard are still necessary.
-Anti-vibration tools, anti-vibration gloves, and anti-vibration shields may also help reduce exposure to vibration.
+Anti-vibration tools, anti-vibration gloves, and anti-vibration shields may help reduce exposure to vibration.